eProsima/Fast-DDS-docs/docs/fastdds/statistics/dds_layer/domainParticipant.rst

 * Name of the statistics topic to be enabled (see :ref:`statistics_topic_names` for the statistics topic list).
 * DataWriter QoS profile (see :ref:`statistics_datawriter_qos` for the recommended profile).

-It is possible to define specific desired QoS through DataWriter profile on the `FASTRTPS_DEFAULT_PROFILES_FILE` (see :ref:`xml_profiles`).
+It is possible to define specific desired QoS through DataWriter profile on the `FASTDDS_DEFAULT_PROFILES_FILE` (see :ref:`xml_profiles`).
 |enable_statistics_datawriter_with_profile| method enables a DataWriter by searching a specific DataWriter XML profile.
 On those profiles, specific QoS can be set.